Avaxim (Hepatitis A Virus (Inactivated, Adsorbed))

 Who Should Not Take Avaxim

-Do not receive Avaxim if you are allergic to the vaccine or any of its ingredients (including neomycin), if you have had a severe reaction to a previous injection of this vaccine, or if the child is under 2 years of age.
+Do not use Avaxim if you have had a severe allergic reaction to this vaccine or any of its ingredients, or if you are under 2 years of age.

 Medical Conditions to Discuss